 What Does the Opposite of Morale Look Like in Real Life?

-Imagine walking into a workplace where morale is high.
-People are energized, engaged, and eager to contribute.
-Now, contrast that with a scene where opinions are bleak and eagerness is replaced by frustration and apathy.
-That’s the opposite of morale in action.
+Picture yourself walking into a workplace where spirits are high.
+That people are energized, involved and ready to participate.
+Now take the opposite, a scene where thoughts are dull and enthusiasm cowers in frustration and apathy.
+That’s the reverse of morale in action.

 Some prevalent signs include:

-Why Is Understanding the Opposite of Morale Important?
+Why Is Opposite Of Morale Important to Understand?

 Causes of Low Morale (and Its Opposite)